astrocycles/katabank/README.md

 localhost:3000/deposit
 { "value" : 100 }
 ````
-Value should passed as a Json in the body
+Value should be passed as Json format in the body

 ### Put method